paulazoo/behavior/analysis/Docs.md

 - ToneDisc matfile

 ## Outputs to folder:
+- plot_trial#.png every single plot made is saved as a .png.
-- plot_movement_trial#.png every single plot made is saved as a .png.
+- plot_basic_trial#.png every single plot of only leverdata made is saved as a .png.

 # Submodules (AI generated docs)